swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 To preserve source compatibility, imports are public by default in Swift 5.
 This will preserve the current behavior of imports in Swift 5.
-As discussed previously, the Swift 6 behavior changes the default value and will require code changes.
+As discussed previously, the future language mode behavior changes the default value and will require code changes.

 ## ABI compatibility